AndreiZiureaev/capslockfix/README.md

 `chmod` allows root to execute `ldclf.sh`.

 `ldclf.sh` compiles and installs the module, so that the module is loaded at every boot.
-`ldclf.sh` needs to be run every time the kernel is upgraded.
+`sudo ldclf.sh` needs to be run every time the kernel is upgraded.
 It recompiles the module for the current kernel and places the compiled module in the appropriate folder (among other things).

 ## Uninstalling